protontypes/open-sustainable-technology/README.md

 - [RiverREM](https://github.com/OpenTopography/RiverREM) - Make river relative elevation models and REM visualizations from an input digital elevation model.
 - [mHM](https://git.ufz.de/mhm/mhm) - The mesoscale Hydrological Model.
 - [LISF](https://github.com/NASA-LIS/LISF) - A software framework for high performance terrestrial hydrology modeling and data assimilation developed with the goal of integrating satellite and ground-based observational data products.
+- [Conceptual Functional Equivalent](https://github.com/NOAA-OWP/cfe) - A conceptual rainfall-runoff model with an implementation of the Basic Model Interface.
+- [NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology) - Python library to train neural networks with a strong focus on hydrological applications.

-### Oceans Models
+### Ocean Circulation Models
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.
-- [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.
 - [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) - Fast and friendly fluid dynamics on CPUs and GPUs.
 - [NEMO](https://forge.nemo-ocean.eu/nemo/nemo) - Nucleus for European Modelling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences.
 - [GOLD](https://code.google.com/archive/p/gold-omod/) - Stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
-- [OceanSpy](https://github.com/hainegroup/oceanspy) - An open source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
-- [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.
 - [Veros](https://github.com/team-ocean/veros) - Powerful tool that makes high-performance ocean modeling approachable and fun.
-- [oce](https://github.com/dankelley/oce) - An R package for oceanographic processing.
-- [Ocean-Data-Map-Project](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project) - A Data Visualization tool that enables users to discover and view 3D ocean model output quickly and easily.
 - [MITgcm](https://github.com/MITgcm/MITgcm) - A flexible non-hydrostatic formulation that efficiently simulates fluid phenomena over a wide range of scales.
-- [VAPOR](https://github.com/NCAR/VAPOR) - The Visualization and Analysis Platform for Ocean, Atmosphere and Solar Researchers.
-- [Ferret](https://github.com/NOAA-PMEL/Ferret) - An interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded datasets.
 - [ccpp-physics](https://github.com/NCAR/ccpp-physics) - The Common Community Physics Package is designed to facilitate the implementation of physics innovations in state-of-the-art atmospheric models, the use of various models to develop physics, and the acceleration of transition of physics innovations to operational NOAA models.
 - [MOHID-Lagrangian](https://github.com/Mohid-Water-Modelling-System/MOHID-Lagrangian) - Mainly developed for oceanographic and fluvial modeling, application to atmospheric and other planetary settings should be trivial.
 - [Mohid](https://github.com/Mohid-Water-Modelling-System/Mohid) - A modular finite volumes water-modeling system written in ANSI-Fortran95 using an Object-oriented programming philosophy, integrating diverse mathematical models and supporting graphical user interfaces that manage all the pre- and post-processing.
-- [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - A Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
 - [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A Fortran package for analysis and diagnostics on NEMO ocean model output.
 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
+- [ROMS](https://github.com/myroms/roms) - A free-surface, terrain-following, primitive equations ocean model widely used by the scientific community for a diverse range of applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
-- [Blueant](https://github.com/AustralianAntarcticDivision/blueant) - Environmental data for Antarctic and Southern Ocean science.
+- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.

+### Integrated Ocean Modeling
 - [CO2SYS](https://github.com/jamesorr/CO2SYS-MATLAB) -  A MATLAB (or Octave) project to compute variables of ocean CO2 systems.
+- [PyCO2SYS](https://github.com/mvdh7/PyCO2SYS) - Marine carbonate system calculations in Python.
+- [seacarb](https://github.com/jpgattuso/seacarb-git) - An R package that calculates various parameters of the carbonate system in seawater.
+- [TSG-QC](https://forge.ird.fr/us191/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.
+- [Ocean Health Index Scores](https://github.com/OHI-Science/ohi-global) - Provide invaluable, comprehensive, and quantitative assessments of progress towards healthy and sustainable oceans.
+- [ERSEM](https://github.com/pmlmodelling/ersem) - A marine biogeochemical and ecosystem model that describes the cycling of carbon, nitrogen, phosphorus, silicon, oxygen and iron through the lower trophic level pelagic and benthic ecosystems.
+- [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - A Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
 - [mocsy](https://github.com/jamesorr/mocsy) - Routines to model ocean carbonate system thermodynamics.

-- [seacarb](https://github.com/jpgattuso/seacarb-git) - An R package that calculates various parameters of the carbonate system in seawater.
-- [noaa_coops](https://github.com/GClunies/noaa_coops) -  A Python wrapper for the NOAA CO-OPS Tides & Currents Data and Metadata APIs.
-- [PyCO2SYS](https://github.com/mvdh7/PyCO2SYS) - Marine carbonate system calculations in Python.
-- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.
+- [m_mhw](https://github.com/ZijieZhaoMMHW/m_mhw1.0) - Detect and analyse spatial marine heatwaves.
+- [AutoQC](https://github.com/IQuOD/AutoQC) - A testing suite for automatic quality control checks of subsurface ocean temperature observations.
 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
-- [TSG-QC](https://forge.ird.fr/us191/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.

 ### Waves and Currents
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [dorado](https://github.com/passaH2O/dorado) - Simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.
 - [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.
+- [wavespectra](https://github.com/wavespectra/wavespectra) - An open source project for working with ocean wave spectral data.
+- [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.

-### Ocean Data
+### Ocean Data Processing and Access
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.
 - [argopy](https://github.com/euroargodev/argopy) - A global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
 - [tidyhydat](https://github.com/ropensci/tidyhydat) - An R package to import Water Survey of Canada hydrometric data and make it tidy.
 - [OceansDB](https://github.com/castelao/oceansdb) - A database of marine reference data like climatologies and bathymetry.
 - [stglib](https://github.com/USGS-CMG/stglib) - Routines used by the USGS Coastal/Marine Hazards & Resources Program to process oceanographic time-series data.
+- [noaa_coops](https://github.com/GClunies/noaa_coops) -  A Python wrapper for the NOAA CO-OPS Tides & Currents Data and Metadata APIs.
+- [Ferret](https://github.com/NOAA-PMEL/Ferret) - An interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded datasets.
+- [Blueant](https://github.com/AustralianAntarcticDivision/blueant) - Environmental data for Antarctic and Southern Ocean science.
+- [VAPOR](https://github.com/NCAR/VAPOR) - The Visualization and Analysis Platform for Ocean, Atmosphere and Solar Researchers.
+- [Ocean-Data-Map-Project](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project) - A Data Visualization tool that enables users to discover and view 3D ocean model output quickly and easily.
+- [OceanSpy](https://github.com/hainegroup/oceanspy) - An open source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
+- [oce](https://github.com/dankelley/oce) - An R package for oceanographic processing.

 ### Coastal and Reefs
 - [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.
 - [CoastSat](https://github.com/kvos/CoastSat) - Enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years of publicly available satellite imagery.

-- [Conceptual Functional Equivalent](https://github.com/NOAA-OWP/cfe) - A conceptual rainfall-runoff model with an implementation of the Basic Model Interface.
-- [Near Real-Time Survey Progress and Temperature Maps](https://github.com/afsc-gap-products/survey-live-temperature-map) - Create daily survey station daily temperature and anomaly plots as the ships work their way through the Bering Sea.
-- [cold pool index](https://github.com/afsc-gap-products/coldpool) - Calculate the cold pool index, mean sea surface temperature, and mean bottom temperature using temperature data collected during bottom trawl surveys of the eastern Bering Sea.
-- [Ocean Health Index Scores](https://github.com/OHI-Science/ohi-global) - Provide invaluable, comprehensive, and quantitative assessments of progress towards healthy and sustainable oceans.
-- [PlanktoScope](https://github.com/PlanktoScope/PlanktoScope) - A modular, open-source hardware and software platform that allows for high-throughput quantitative imaging of plankton samples in aquatic biology and ecology.
-- [wavespectra](https://github.com/wavespectra/wavespectra) - An open source project for working with ocean wave spectral data.
-- [PhytoFit](https://github.com/BIO-RSG/PhytoFit) - Used to display satellite chlorophyll concentration, and calculate statistics and model phytoplankton blooms for regions within custom polygons.
-- [pyafscgap](https://github.com/SchmidtDSE/afscgap) - Community contributed Python-based tools for working with public bottom trawl surveys data from the NOAA Alaska Fisheries Science Center Groundfish Assessment Program.
-- [Echopype](https://github.com/OSOceanAcoustics/echopype) - A package built to enable interoperability and scalability in ocean sonar data processing.
-- [NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology) - Python library to train neural networks with a strong focus on hydrological applications.
-- [ERSEM](https://github.com/pmlmodelling/ersem) - A marine biogeochemical and ecosystem model that describes the cycling of carbon, nitrogen, phosphorus, silicon, oxygen and iron through the lower trophic level pelagic and benthic ecosystems.
-- [OSMOSE](https://github.com/osmose-model/osmose) - A multispecies and individual-based model which focuses on fish species.
-- [AutoQC](https://github.com/IQuOD/AutoQC) - A testing suite for automatic quality control checks of subsurface ocean temperature observations.
-- [m_mhw](https://github.com/ZijieZhaoMMHW/m_mhw1.0) - Detect and analyse spatial marine heatwaves.
+### Ocean Acidification
 - [Open Acidification Project](https://github.com/Open-Acidification/AlkalinityTitrator) - Apparatus to determine total alkalinity in sea water using an open-cell titration.

 - [PySAMOSA](https://github.com/floschl/pysamosa) - A Python-based software for processing open ocean and coastal waveforms from SAR satellite altimetry to measure sea surface heights, wave heights, and wind speed for the oceans and inland waters.
 - [GPM-API](https://github.com/ghiggi/gpm_api) - Provides an easy-to-use python interface to download, read, process and visualize most of the products of the Global Precipitation Measurement Mission (GPM) data archive.
 - [Surface water network](https://github.com/mwtoews/surface-water-network) - A Python package to create and analyze surface water networks.